Specialized tracks that build skills in emerging technologies

 Students build fundamental programming skills, with a focus on sensor-based signals (including audio and images) and useful tools for prototyping software and hardware user interfaces.

-Visual, Interaction, and Industrial Design Studio
+Visual, Interaction, & Industrial Design Studio

 Credits: 2